asm8689/personal/README.md

 10. Broker phone #

 This tool saved me and the other analysts countless number of hours of menial labor.
-*Note* BizBuySell has updated their website and changed/removed tags for certain information, program does not work like it should
+*Note* BizBuySell has updated their website and changed/removed HTML classes/id for certain information, program does not work like it should